Simeon ben Gamliel

 Simeon ben Gamliel (I) (שמעון בן גמליאל or רשב"ג הראשון; c.
-10 BCE – 70 CE) was a Tanna (sage) and leader of the Jewish people.
-He served as nasi of the Great Sanhedrin at Jerusalem during the outbreak of the First Jewish–Roman War, succeeding his father in the same office after his father's death in 50 CE and just before the destruction of the Second Temple.
+10 BCE – 70 CE) was a Tanna (sage) and leader of the Jewish people during the outbreak of the First Jewish–Roman War and just before the destruction of the Second Temple.

 Family

-Rabban Shimon was the great-grandson of Hillel the Elder.
-He succeeded his father, Rabban Gamliel the Elder, as the Nasi (President) of the Sanhedrin.
+Simeon was the great-grandson of Hillel the Elder and the son of Gamliel the Elder.
 His son was Rabban Gamliel of Yavneh.
 His daughter, Imma Shalom, married Rabbi Eliezer ben Hurcanus, one of the greatest students of Rabban Yochanan ben Zakkai (Babylonian Talmud, Bava Metzia 59b).

 His name, Shimon, was the same as that of his grandfather, Shimon ben Hillel, and his grandson, Rabban Shimon ben Gamliel (the second).
 In rabbinic literature, he is referred to as "Rabban Shimon ben Gamliel the Elder" or "Rashbag the Martyr" to distinguish him from his grandson.
 However, at times he appears simply as "Rabban Shimon ben Gamliel," which creates confusion in distinguishing him from his grandson.

 Life

 Rabban Shimon ben Gamliel was born in Jerusalem during the Second Temple period.

-He was appointed as Nasi about 18 years before the destruction of the Second Temple and was the last Nasi during the Temple era.
+In Rabbinical tradition Simeon was considered Nasi (President) of the Sanhedrin, the last Nasi during the Second Temple era.
 The Talmud (Babylonian Talmud, Shabbat 15a) quotes a Baraita:

 Hillel, Shimon, Gamliel, and Shimon (this is Rashbag the Elder) held the position of Nasi in the presence of the Temple for 100 years.

 During his time, the Sanhedrin was located in Jerusalem, but not in its traditional place, the Chamber of Hewn Stone, rather in the first exile of the Sanhedrin – shops on the Temple Mount, where the Sanhedrin had moved during the days of his father.

 Josephus describes him in his autobiography:

 "A man of noble lineage from the Pharisees...
 He was a wise and intelligent man, and with his wisdom, he could resolve complicated matters."